OpenVAA/voting-advice-application/docs/docker-setup-guide.md

 ## Getting started

-To build the development Docker image, go to the project root folder copy `.env.example` file and rename the copy as `.env`.
-Then run `npm install` and `npm run dev` in the project root folder.
-These commands will install required depencies create a Docker image that has the frontend, the backend and a database in a single bundle.
+To build the development Docker image, go to the project root folder make a copy of the `.env.example` file and rename the copy as `.env`.
+Then run `yarn install` and `yarn dev` or `npm install` and `npm run dev` in the project root folder.
+These commands will create a Docker image that has the frontend, the backend and a database in a single bundle.

-If you'd like to have the Strapi backend to be filled with mock data for e.g. previewing app functionality or frontend development, set the `GENERATE_MOCK_DATA_ON_INITIALISE`variable as true.
+If you'd like to have the Strapi backend to be filled with mock data e.g. previewing app functionality or frontend development, set the `GENERATE_MOCK_DATA_ON_INITIALISE` variable as true.
 - You can optionally set `GENERATE_MOCK_DATA_ON_RESTART` to true.
 This will generate new mock data on every time the Strapi instance is restarted.
 This feature is only enabled in development builds.
-- You can find more detailed info about the mock data at the [backend Readme file](../backend/vaa-strapi/README.md).
+- You can find more detailed info about the mock data in the [backend](../backend/vaa-strapi/README.md)

 ### Setting up the backend

 After the build is successful, go to the backend URL (`http://localhost:1337` by default) in your browser.
 The **page will take a while to load as Strapi is building its codebase**.
-When it's loaded, go to Strapi admin panel, register there and [create an access token](https://www.youtube.com/watch?v=dVQKqZYWyv4) with read permissions (remember to click i18n permissions manually).
-After creating the access token, copy and paste it to the new `.env` file and save it.
+When it's loaded, go to the Strapi admin panel, register there and [create an access token](https://www.youtube.com/watch?v=dVQKqZYWyv4) with read permissions (remember to click i18n permissions manually).
+After creating the access token, copy and paste it to the new `.env` file ßand save it.

 ### Setting up the frontend

-Once the backend is set up run `npm run dev` again in the project root and the frontend will now be regenerated with permissions to make calls to the backend.
+Once the backend is set up, you may need to [stop the containers](#stop-the-containers).
+Once the containers are stopped you must run `yarn dev` or `npm run dev` again in the project root and the frontend will now be regenerated with permissions to make calls to the backend.
 You can access the frontend at the following URL `http://localhost:5173`.

 ### Hot reloading

 Development Docker images will listen to changes in the files and allow hot reloading, meaning the Docker images don't need to be re-generated after making changes to the codebase.

 ## Stop The Containers

-To stop the containers, run `npm run down:dev` in the project root folder.
+To stop the containers, you can either go back to the terminal where you ran the `yarn dev` or `npm run dev` command and press <kbd>command</kbd> + <kbd>c</kbd>.
+Another option is to open a new terminal and run `yarn dev:down` or `npm run dev:down` in the project root folder.
 This will stop all services associated with a Docker Compose configuration.

 # Creating a production build using Docker

 TBD